snowplow/snowplow/hive/snowplow-etl/README.md

 There are two usage modes for the SnowPlow::Etl gem:

-1. **Daily mode**: where the gem is run daily to process the last 24 hours worth of CloudFront access logs ready for SnowPlow
+1. **Daily mode** where the gem is run daily to process the last 24 hours worth of CloudFront access logs ready for SnowPlow
-2. **Catchup mode**: where the gem is run across a "datespan" of multiple days to bring processing of the CloudFront access logs up-to-date
+2. **Catchup mode** where the gem is run across a "datespan" of multiple days to bring processing of the CloudFront access logs up-to-date

 In particular, catchup mode is useful when running SnowPlow::Etl for the